 sbrisolona ( Italian torta)

 - 200 g butter room temperature

 - zest of 1 lemon

 - 2 free-range egg yolks

-Set the oven to 150 °C and line a baking tray with the almonds.
+- Set the oven to 150 °C and line a baking tray with the almonds.
 Place them in the oven to toast lightly while it is preheating, about 15 minutes.
-Once they are just starting to turn brown, remove.
+Once they are just starting to turn brown, remove them.
 Process the almonds in a food processor, but not too finely.

 Find me on Instagram